JetBrains/kotlin/samples/curl/README.md

 To build use `../gradlew assemble`.

-To run use `../gradlew runProgram` or execute the program directly:
+To run use `../gradlew runReleaseExecutableCurl` or execute the program directly:

     ./build/bin/curl/main/release/executable/curl.kexe 'https://www.jetbrains.com/'